suites-dev/docs.suites.dev/docs/migration-guides/from-automock.md

 ---
 sidebar_position: 5
-title: From Automock
+title: Migrating from Automock
-description: Migrating from Automock to Suites
+description: Step-by-step guide to migrate from Automock to Suites.
+Covers dependency updates, API changes, and new features in v3.
 ---

+# Migrating from Automock to Suites

 ## Introduction